(Amended 1/03; 10/11; 4/16; 11/16; 7/14/22)

 - Professional service agreements are contracts for unique, technical, and/or infrequent functions performed by an independent contractor qualified by education, experience, and/or technical ability to provide services.
 In most cases these services are of a specific project nature, and are not a continuing, ongoing responsibility of the institution.
 The services rendered are predominately intellectual in character even though the contractor may not be required to be licensed.
 Professional service agreements may be with partnerships, firms, or corporations, as well as with individuals.

 - Selection of a provider.
-Professional service agreements for greater than $50,000 must be selected through a competitive Request for Proposal (RFP) process unless the service is a sole source purchase that is appropriately documented and approved by the Chief Operating Officer, Board of Regents, State of Iowa.
+Professional service agreements for greater than $50,000 must be selected through a competitive Request for Proposal (RFP) or Request for Qualifications (RFQL) process unless the service is a sole source purchase that is appropriately documented and approved by the Executive Director, Board of Regents, State of Iowa.
 The $50,000 threshold is not based on a one-time cost, but rather on a cumulative cost for ongoing services under the terms of the project engagement.
 Professional service agreements, which are less than $50,000 over the course of service, may be entered into without using the required competitive bidding process.
-Total payment to a professional services provider for services provided to any one University department may not exceed $50,000 in a fiscal year, unless subject to competitive bidding or review and approval by the institutional purchasing department.
+Total payment to a professional services provider for services provided to any one university department may not exceed $50,000 in a fiscal year, unless subject to competitive bidding or review and approval by the institutional purchasing department.
 Selection of a professional service provider shall be based on a variety of criteria including, but not limited to, demonstrated competence, knowledge, references, and unique qualifications to perform the services, in addition to offering a fair and reasonable price that is consistent with current market conditions.
 Additional criteria may be used as appropriate to the circumstances.

 - Provider accountability.
 Work requirements should clearly define all performance objectives, work expectations, and project milestones, and hold the contractor accountable for successful completion of the resultant agreement.
 Requirements may include, but not be limited to, reports, training sessions, assessments, evaluations, or other tangible services.